 It's Fire Cider Time!
-Learn How to Make This Classic Tonic Herbal Remedy
+Learn How to Make This Classic Tonic Folk Herbal Health Remedy with This Easy Recipe that Boosts Your Immunity

 School days seem so far away, don't they?
 After all--we are just getting ready to inch into July and the hot summer months will be upon us for awhile.
 But guess what?
 That means it's time to start getting your immune-boosting homemade Fire Cider ready for the Fall!

-My version of this traditional herbal recipe for health is a tonic that is easy and delicious.
-All you need to make it is time and easy-to-find ingredients.
+My version of this traditional herbal folk recipe for health is a tonic that is easy to make and unusually delicious.
+All you need to make it is a little time and some easy-to-find ingredients.

 **If you are reading this and we happen to be well into Fall or Winter---no problem!
 Go ahead and get some Fire Cider going anyway!

-Note: This article has been edited.
+Note: This article has been edited from its original version.
 Plus, FTC Disclosure: There are affiliate links scattered throughout this article.
 If you click through and make any kind of purchase, I may earn a small commission at no extra cost to you!

 Fire Cider is an herbal infused vinegar that packs a powerful punch!
 It fends off colds and flu with the intense antibacterial and antiviral properties of the ingredients.
 It tastes great too!
 However, it's not for the faint of "stomach"!